Melissa S. Fisher

 Visiting Assistant Professor of Social and Cultural Analysis

 20 Cooper Square, 4th Floor New York, NY 10003

-Fisher’s research is situated in the interdisciplinary fields of American Studies, Urban Studies, Gender and Sexuality Studies as well as Anthropology and Sociology.
+Fisher’s research is situated in the interdisciplinary fields of American Studies, Urban Studies, and Gender and Sexuality Studies as well as Anthropology and Sociology.
 Her work links insights from critical social theory with ethnographic research.
-Her book, Wall Street Women (Duke University Press, 2012), ethnographically examines how the first cohort of women in finance enacted market feminisms - incorporating tenets of liberal feminism such as equal rights into Wall Street institutions and practice.
-Fisher has also published in edited volumes and journals including City and Society, Collaborative Anthropologies, Critical Perspectives on International Business and Globalizations.
+Her book, Wall Street Women (Duke University Press, 2012), ethnographically examines how the first cohort of women in finance enacted market feminisms - incorporating tenets of liberal feminism such as equal rights into Wall Street institutions.
+Fisher has also published book chapters and in journals including City and Society, Collaborative Anthropologies, Critical Perspectives on International Business and Globalizations.
 She is also the co-editor of Frontiers of Capitalism: Ethnographic Reflections on the New Economy (Duke Press, 2006).

 Frontiers of Capital: Ethnographic Reflections on the New Economy

 Wall Street Women